yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 [Another LKML discussion](https://lwn.net/Articles/388188/) also mentioned that SMP TSC drift in the clock signals due to temperature problem.
 This finally could cause Linux detected the TSC wrap problems.

+Overall, TSC sync capability are not easy to be supported by x86 platform vendors.
+Under Linux, We can use following two steps to check the platform capabilities,

+* Check CPU capability flags

+  The flags are exported via /proc/cpuinfo, please refer to section 3.1.1.
+  Please note that VMware guest VM have a special flag.

+* Check current clock source

+  The clock source is exported in /sys/devices/system/clocksource/clocksource0/current_clocksource.
+Please refer to section 3.1.2.

+Please note that Linux may switch clock source from tsc to others on the fly if kernel detects the TSC sync issues.
+Above two steps just can ensure your platform is likely a TSC safe problem, but hardware or firmware bugs could be hit at run time.

 ### 3.2 Software TSC usage bugs

 #### 3.2.1 Overflow issues in TSC calculation